Learning to Grasp 3D Objects using Deep Residual U-Nets: Graspable Part Detection

-In this section, we propose a new network architecture to tackle the problem of grasp affordances detection for 3D objects using a volumetric grid representation and 3D deep CNN.
-In particular, our approach is a combination of U-Net and residual network \cite{he2016deep}.

 The architecture of our approach is illustrated in Fig.~\ref{f-resunet}.
-We call this network Res-U-Net.
-To retain more information from the input layer and dig more features, inspired by the residual network \cite{he2016deep}, we come up with this new network architecture.
+As shown in this figure, the network architecture is a combination of U-Net and residual network \cite{he2016deep}.
+We, therefore, call this network Res-U-Net.
+We come up with this architecture to retain more information from the input layer and dig more features, inspired by the residual network \cite{he2016deep}.
 Compared to the U-Net, we replace the residual blocks with 3D convolutional layers and skipping over layers.
-The main motivation is to avoid the problem of vanishing gradients, by reusing activations from a previous layer until the adjacent layer learns its weights.
-Benefiting from the residual blocks, the network can go deeper since it simplifies the network, using fewer layers in the initial training stages.
+The primary motivation is to overcome the vanishing gradients problem by reusing activation from a previous layer until the adjacent layer learns its weights.
+The network can go deeper using the residual blocks, since it simplifies the network by considering fewer layers in the initial training stages.
+The encoder and decoder parts are jointly trained to minimize the average reconstruction loss $\mathcal{L}(g^{'}, g)$ between the predicted graspable areas, $g^{'}$, and the ground truth areas, $g$, over a training set.